emollett/nextjs-blog-spike/guides/pairing.md

 Ultimately it is up to your developers, but it is a good practice to encourage, and a good sign that your developers are working well as a team if they are doing it.

 Things you can do to help:
-- Don't require one card per face
+- Don't require everyone to be working on their own card
 - Ask at standup if anyone wants to pair
 - Keep an eye out that the pairs are rotating - the same people shouldn't be always together
 - Make it clear that you support it and don't expect developers to just churn through cards as quickly as possible